kidaa30/ohimanual/tutorials/ESM_270/ESM_270_OHI_lab.md

 2. Choose a coastal country or territory that has a WebApp using the list available at [ohi-science.org/subcountry]().
 The WebApp you choose must have a green `build | passing` indicator associated with its study area.
     - click the three-letter key (`xxx`) in the '*Repo*' column to explore the WebApp of that study area.
     - click the date in the '*Last Mod*' column to explore the GitHub repository of that study area.
+    - NOTE: please do not choose CHN, as it is under development

 3. Click the '*Download ZIP*' button on the main page of the repository for your key (linked from '*Last Mod*'): **github.com/OHI-Science/xxx**
-    - NOTE: please do not choose CHN, as it is under development.

 4. Unzip the downloaded ** *.zip* ** folder and save in your `github` folder, removing the `-draft` from the folder's name so that it is simply **`xxx`**.